Zainnn15/Group_09/use_cases/Create account.md

-Customer creatw an account (done by Sama)
+Customer create an account (done by Sama)

 Actor (User)
 User will create an account on the website.